 This is the most common phrase used to say Merry Christmas to You in Korean.
 As you can see, it is just the English phrase “Merry Christmas” written using the Korean alphabet.

 When saying this phrase, make sure to use the Korean pronunciation rather than the English pronunciation.
 Koreans will understand you better, and it will be more fun!

 This isn’t necessarily “informal,” but since it’s an English word with Korean pronunciation, there are no polite grammar indicators in the phrase.
 Therefore, you might want to stick to the standard and formal versions of “Merry Christmas” in Korean if you aren’t sure of how much respect you should be showing.

 2. 크리스마스 잘 보내 (keuriseumaseu jal bonae)

 This is the informal version of the same expression and can only be used with close friends.

 How do you say “Happy Holidays” in Korean?

 To greet someone “Happy Holidays” in Korean, you can say:

 즐거운 명절 보내세요 (jeulgeoun myeongjeol bonaeseyo)

-Do you know how to say “Turkey” in Korean?
-How about “Snow” in Korean?
+Do you know how to say “turkey” in Korean?
+How about “snow” in Korean?
 If you don’t, then we’ve got you covered.
-We’re going to give you some Christmas vocabulary that you can use during the holidays.
+On top of the words that we’ve learned above, we’re going to give you some additional Christmas vocabulary that you can use during the holidays.